Lemon Chicken Orzo Soup is both comforting and light. Egg yolks thicken the soup with richness and lemons add a sunny bright flavor.

 - 6 large egg yolks

-- Melt the butter in a large saucepan over medium heat.
-Add the onion and cook until it becomes soft, about 4 minutes.
-Increase heat to medium-high and add broth, thyme sprigs, salt and pepper.
-Bring to boil and add the orzo.
+- Melt 2 Tablespoons butter in a large saucepan over medium heat.
+Add 1 chopped onion and cook until it becomes soft, about 4 minutes.
+Increase heat to medium-high and add 8 cups broth, 2 thyme sprigs, 1 teaspoon salt and ½ teaspoon pepper.
+Bring to boil and add 1 cup orzo.
 Cook until orzo is tender, about 10 to 12 minutes.
 Remove from heat and discard the thyme (It's fine and even great if a few of the thyme leaves remain).
+Turn off the heat.

-- Whisk the egg yolks and lemon juice in a bowl until well combined.
-Whisking constantly, slowly pour the yolk mixture into the hot soup.
-Stir in the chicken, cover, and let sit for 10 minutes, until the soup has thickened and chicken is warmed through.
+- Whisk 6 egg yolks and 6 Tablespoons lemon juice in a bowl until well combined.
+Whisking constantly, very slowly pour the yolk mixture into the hot soup.
+Stir in 2 cups chicken, cover, and let sit for 10 minutes until the soup has thickened and chicken is warmed through.

 - Spoon into serving bowls and top with fresh chives.